 Once the meeting has been concluded, the employee will acknowledge and send the evaluation back to the supervisor.
 The supervisor will check the evaluation to ensure the employee acknowledged the evaluation and send the evaluation to HR via the online system.

-Supervisors must have consulted with Employee Relations before the issuance of a Below Contributor rating to an employee.
-An employee who receives a rating of Below Contributor must be re-evaluated and have a performance re-evaluation plan developed as outlined below:
+Supervisors must have consulted with Employee Relations before the issuance of a Fails to Meet Expectations rating to an employee.
+An employee who receives a rating of Fails to Meet Expectations must be re-evaluated and have a performance re-evaluation plan developed as outlined below:

 Within 10 workdays of the evaluation meeting during which the employee received the annual rating, the employee's supervisor must develop a performance re-evaluation plan that sets forth performance measures for the following three (3) months, and have it approved by the reviewer.